-Holography Market-Aviation industry
+Holography Market-Aviation Industry

-The Company launched its first product, a laser eye protection eyewear, named metaAIR®, in March 2019, with a primary focus on the aviation market.
+The Company launched its first product, a laser protection eyewear, named metaAIR®, in March 2019, with a primary focus on the aviation market.
 The product offers unique performance and benefits over the competition and is the only industry-approved solution to date.
 The Company has co-developed this product with Airbus through a strategic partnership.
 Airbus further extended its support by introducing the Company to Satair, an Airbus owned company, which became the global distribution partner for metaAIR® to the aviation market.
 Since 2016, Airbus and Satair invested a total of USD \$2,000,000 for the product development and exclusive distribution rights.
 Since the launch of metaAIR in March 2019, the Company has sold fifty units to its distributor Satair.
 The Company is currently in the process of increasing its marketing and sales capacity.

 Despite the Company's close collaboration with the Airbus Group, with the impact of COVID-19 there can be no assurance that the aviation market will accept the metaAIR® product at the expected market penetration rates and a slower than forecasted market acceptance may have a material adverse effect on the Holography laser protection related products and the Company's financial position.
+The Company is pursuing ancillary markets outside of the Aviation Industry for its metaAIR laser protection eyewear such as in law enforcement and defense.